whoisorioki/dashboard/md/args.md

 ## 4. Error Envelope Structure

-All API responses (REST/GraphQL) use a consistent envelope:
+All API responses (GraphQL) use a consistent envelope:
 ```json
 {
   "data": ...,